-What role does consent play in the GDPR?
+What role does consent play in the UK GDPR?

 If you want to process special category (sensitive) personal data, you also need to apply one of the conditions in Article 9(2).
 ‘Explicit consent’ is one option for legitimising the use of special category data.